 "Serve" means you have to mail or give copies of the appeal papers to the other people or agencies involved in the case.
-All the agencies listed on your final order from DHS have to be served with all of the same papers that you file with the court.
+All the agencies listed on your final order from DHS have to be served with all the same papers that you file with the court.
+This includes the DHS Commissioner, the County Human Services office, and a lawyer for the County Human Services office if they were at the hearing.

 Service can be by

 mail - use regular 1st class mail

 OR

-hand delivered - if you do not want to pay to mail them to any or all of the parties
+hand delivered - if you don't want to pay to mail them to any or all of the parties